 I enjoy creating characters who are courageous, resourceful and, true to human nature, embody both good and evil.
 Though brave and bold, my heroines are capable of creating their own worst obstacles.
 Though gallant, my heroes can be stubborn, narrow-minded and blind to the impact they are having on themselves and others.
 Regardless, they are willing to take risks even when the stakes are high and the odds are against them.
 They share my belief that life is an adventure or nothing at all.

-Now, at the age of seventy-one, I am facing a new set of challenges as I learn to deal with emerging health problems and other demands presented by an aging body.
+Now, at the age of seventy-two, I am facing a new set of challenges as I learn to deal with emerging health problems and other demands presented by an aging body.
 I believe that if we are brave enough to confront our own mortality, the last part of life can present the greatest adventure of all.
 I wrote The HOURGLASS: Life as an Aging Mortal as part of the effort to help myself and others seize that last adventure.